andrewdownie/most-basic-netlify-functions-backend/readme.md

 **Description:** Super simple example of how to use netlify functions as a backend in a seperate repo from a front end.
 Database integration requires webpack bundling modules and won't be covered here.
 In fact I don't recommend using this as a starting point other than for learning.
-For a useful starting point with netlify use the netlify-lambda npm package, which I will be covering here: https://github.com/andrewdownie/netlify-functions-using-netlify-lambda.
+For a useful starting point with netlify learn to use the netlify-lambda npm package, which I will be covering here: https://github.com/andrewdownie/netlify-functions-using-netlify-lambda.

 ## 1) The most basic netlify functions example:
 https://flaviocopes.com/netlify-functions/